thiippal/AI2D-RST/README.md

 3. Download the [AI2D-RST dataset](http://www.link.here).

-4. Unzip the AI2D-RST dataset into the `ai2d/` folder.
-The directory structure should then look like this:
+4. Unzip the AI2D-RST dataset.
+Place the `categories_ai2d-rst.json` file and the `ai2d-rst` directory into the `ai2d/` directory.
+The directory structure for `ai2d/` should then look like this:

 ```
 ai2d/